How To Get A Home Equity Loan | Process 2026

 “Borrowing more than you need may sound tempting, but that directly affects your interest rate and total payment,” says Dennis Shirshikov, a strategist at Awning.com and professor of economics and finance at City University of New York.
 “Putting an extra $10,000 in the bank may seem like a good idea.
 [But] you will end up paying much more than that in combined principal and interest over the life of the loan.”

-Before you get a home equity loan, know exactly how much cash you need and how you’ll use it to avoid overpaying on interest and fees.
+Before you begin the process of getting a home equity loan, know exactly how much cash you need and how you’ll use it to avoid overpaying on interest and fees.

 Your credit score matters when applying for a home equity loan.
 You’ll generally get a lower interest rate and better terms if your score is 700 or above.
 The minimum score needed to qualify is usually 620.